Prosecution is expected to rest in trial over death of Georgia nursing student Laken Riley

 ATHENS, Ga. — (AP) — Georgia nursing student Laken Riley texted and called her mom as she headed out for a run to see whether she had time to chat — but then didn't respond to her mother's calls or increasingly frantic text messages.

 Riley called her mother at 9:03 a.m. on Feb.
-22, and by the time her mother called back about 20 minutes later, the student had encountered Jose Ibarra on a wooded running trail at the University of Georgia.
-Prosecutors say Ibarra killed Riley after a struggle, and data from Riley's smartwatch shows her heart stopped beating at 9:28 a.m.
+22, and by the time her mother called back about 20 minutes later, the student had encountered Jose Ibarra on a wooded running trail at the University of Georgia, according to trial testimony.
+Prosecutors said Ibarra killed Riley after a struggle, and data from Riley's smartwatch shows her heart stopped beating at 9:28 a.m.

 After Riley failed to answer the phone, her mother, Allyson Phillips, texted her several times, casually at first but then with increasing concern, according to data pulled from Riley's phone.

 At 9:37 a.m., her mother texted, “Call me when you can.”
-Phillips called twice, and when her calls went unanswered, she texted her daughter at 9:58 a.m., “You’re making me nervous not answering while you’re out running.”
+Phillips called twice, and when her calls went unanswered, she texted her daughter at 9:58 a.m., “You’re making me nervous not answering while you’re out running.
+Are you OK?"
 Phillips texted again at 11:47 a.m., writing, “Please call me.
 I’m worried sick about you.”
 She and other family members continued to call Riley.

-The phone call log and text messages came out Tuesday during Ibarra's trial in testimony from University of Georgia police Sgt.
-Sophie Raboud, who examined Riley's phone data.
+Phillips cried in court as the text messages were read aloud by Georgia police Sgt.
+Sophie Raboud, who examined data from Riley's phone.
+Raboud also testified about video from surveillance cameras near the wooded trail, and Phillips and some other family members and friends cried as video played showing Riley running on the trail the morning of her death.

 Ibarra, 26, is charged with murder and other crimes in Riley's death in February, and his trial began Friday.
 He waived his right to a jury trial, meaning the case will be decided alone by Athens-Clarke County Superior Court Judge H. Patrick Haggard.
 The case could go to the judge by the end of Tuesday.